nickhibbits/travel-app/README.md

 # Travel App

 ## Overview
-This app obtains a variety of information based on the location searched
+This app obtains a variety of information based on the location searched.

 ## Extra
-This capstone project ties together all the skills covered in the Udacity FE nanodegree
+This capstone project ties together all the skills covered in the Udacity FE nanodegree.